NZ Formulary

 What does it do?

-Ethambutol is used to treat tuberculosis.
+Ethambutol is an antibiotic used with other medicines to treat tuberculosis (TB).

 Before you start